Grima04/mesa-turnip-kgsl/src/gallium/docs/source/screen.rst

   ignore tgsi_declaration_range::Last for shader inputs and outputs.
 * ``PIPE_SHADER_CAP_MAX_UNROLL_ITERATIONS_HINT``: This is the maximum number of iterations that loops are allowed to have to be unrolled.
-It is only a hint to state trackers.
+It is only a hint to gallium frontends.
 Whether any loops will be unrolled is not guaranteed.
 * ``PIPE_SHADER_CAP_MAX_SHADER_BUFFERS``: Maximum number of memory buffers (also used to implement atomic counters).
 Having this be non-0 also